themlsbook/themlsbook.github.io/mlsbook/chapter8/decision_tree_regressor.md

 (chapter8_part1)=

-## Decision Trees in Classification
+## Decision Trees in Regression

 - This is a supplement material for the [Machine Learning Simplified](https://themlsbook.com) book.
 It sheds light on Python implementations of the topics discussed while all detailed explanations can be found in the book.
 - I also assume you know Python syntax and how it works.
 If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my code.
 - This material can be downloaded as a Jupyter notebook (Download button in the upper-right corner -> `.ipynb`) to reproduce the code and play around with it.

-This notebook is a supplement for *Chapter 7.
-Data Preparation* of **Machine Learning For Everyone** book.
+This notebook is a supplement for *Chapter 8.
+Decision Trees* of **Machine Learning For Everyone** book.

 ## 1. Required Libraries, Data & Variables